Sandals vs. Beaches

 Sandals and Beaches resorts are all-inclusive but are paid per night, per person due to the cost of all amenities for each individual.
 That being said, Beaches can be a little more pricey if you are booking it as a family (the more people=more expensive).

-In general, couples can expect to pay between 4,000-9000 USD for a week’s stay at a Sandals resort in a standard room, not including airfare.
-For the larger suites and rooms with butler service they go up to $25k per week.
+In general, couples can expect to pay between $4,000-9000 for a week’s stay at a Sandals resort, not including airfare.
+For the larger suites and rooms with butler service they can go up to $25k per week.

 Should Couples go to Beaches Resorts?

 Beaches Turks & Caicos is an amazing resort and worth visiting even if you do not have kids.
 We visited in September and it was amazing!
-Since it is focused on families when the kids are in school, there are fewer guests.
+There are fewer kids there when school is in session, and it is an absolutely beautiful location.

 Share This Post